adnankhalid-robotics/simple_pnp_isaac_sim_moveit2/README.md

 ![Pick and place with camera demo](media/robot.png)

-1. Load `panda_isaac.usd` in Isaac Sim and start the simulation.
+1. Load `panda_isaac_camera.usd` in Isaac Sim and start the simulation.
 2. In one terminal run the cube detector node as given below.

 ```bash